 Program which provides re-entry support for high-risk offenders via collaboration with law enforcement and community providers.
 Transportation to re-entry centers upon release is provided.

-This program provides an opportunity for offenders to be paired with community volunteers that begin to meet while the individual is incarcerated.
+This program provides an opportunity for offenders to be paired with community volunteers who begin to meet while the individual is incarcerated.
 The goal of the program is to continue to develop the mentor relationship in the community upon release.

 The mental health education group is held for offenders that are housed in the special housing unit.
 It is an ongoing group to allow for continued support and psychoeducation programming for those that are interested, with topics such as: mindfulness, distress tolerance, effective communication, accountability, relaxation, coping with incarceration, emotional intelligence, current events, and others.
 The offenders can bring topics of interest to be considered and are encouraged to be active in their learning process and growth as they prepare for their release to the community.